mossaberrahal02/react-features/README.md

 *URL* *title* *body* *head* and thes are properties of the object document, once the object is created they have a default values and we can change them in case we need that.

-in JavaScript the Document object is part of the browser's DOM and is not created by the developers, it's automatically instantiated by the browser once the the HTML document is loaded. here an exemple that can demonstrate how all this works i'll create a **Document** class and from it we gonna instanciate an object like the document object for example :
+in JavaScript the Document object is part of the browser's DOM and is not created by the developers, it's automatically instantiated by the browser once the HTML document is loaded. here an exemple that can demonstrate how all this works i'll create a **Document** class and from it we gonna instanciate an object like the document object for example :